What Divorced or Separated Means for Your 2018 Taxes

 Should You File a Joint Married Return If You're Still Married?

-You have the option of filing a joint married return with your spouse if you're still married in the eyes of the IRS on Dec.
-31. This can be beneficial because — among other things — it makes you eligible for the highest standard deduction when you combine your incomes on the same return.
+You have the option of filing a joint married return with your spouse if you're still married even if you no longer live together.
+This can be beneficial because—among other things—it makes you eligible for a higher standard deduction when you combine your incomes on the same return.
+But this isn't really black-and-white, either.

 Can You File as Head of Household?